Nature struggling to adapt to milder winters – DW – 01/31/2025

 Storks, nightingales and cuckoos travel thousands of kilometers.
 Others, the so-called short-distance migrants, only fly a little further south — from northern Europe to the Mediterranean, for example.

 Birds that remain in their home country in winter are called resident birds.
-Fluffing up their plumage helps keeps warmth close to their bodies — just like sleeping under a down blanket.
+Fluffing up their plumage helps keep warmth close to their bodies — just like sleeping under a down blanket.

 A sophisticated blood system ensures that bare bird legs remain cool, almost at zero degrees Celsius, explaining how ducks survive around icy water.